 Watching races on a big screen can really elevate your enjoyment.
 You get to see all the minute details, the different racing lines become as clear as day, and when you get a cockpit camera it feels as though you’re sitting right in the action.
-Does that adrenaline translate well to the use of a projector in racing sim games?
-Our helpful guide will outline the pros and cons of using a projector for this purpose, as well as outlining two good projector options if you do end up deciding that this is the way you want to go.
+But does that adrenaline translate well to the use of a projector in racing sim games?

 Sim Racing with a Projector

 You can indeed use a projector for racing sims but, as you can imagined the larger image comes at a cost.
 Below you’ll find a short list of pros of using a projector for sim racing: